 A key role as PCC is to set the strategic objectives for policing and hold the Chief Constable to account for delivery of an efficient and effective police force.
-Suffolk Constabulary is responsible for a wide range of functions in its role in policing Suffolk.
-The role of the PCC is to ensure the Chief Constable is publicly accountable and is supported to resource the delivery of such a vital service.
+Suffolk Constabulary is responsible for maintaining public safety, preventing crime and upholding the law.
+The role of the PCC is to ensure the Chief Constable is publicly accountable and is supported to resource the delivery of this vital service.